sharmalab/datacafe/README.md

 PhysioNetIntegratedExecutor offers a server sample with Mongo as the original data source and HDFS as the integrated data source.
-DrillQueryExecutor and DQEHzClientVerifier on the other hand, offer the client implementations.
+QueryExecutor on the other hand, offers a sample client implementation with queries partially auto-generated.

 ## Dependencies